Caregiver support groups

-- * NEW* Fourth Tuesday of the month at 12:30 PM, held at The Day Center conference room (respite available)
+- Fourth Tuesday of the month at 12:30 PM, held at The Day Center conference room (respite available)

-- Second Thursday of the month at 1:00 PM, held at Fair Haven Church in Hudsonville (respite available)
+- Fourth Tuesday of the month at 3:00 PM, held at Fellowship Church in Holland in room 104

 Please call our Caregiver Support Coordinator at 616-355-5153 for more information.

 A caregiver support group can be defined as a gathering of caregivers, family, friends, and other interested parties who meets to discuss the many issues related to providing quality care for a loved one who is experiencing a disease or condition.
 It provides education and support for the caregiver.
 Research has shown the importance of social support for those caregivers that experience the physical and emotional stress of being a caregiver.

 A caregiver support group can provide the following:

 - A safe, supportive, confidential environment for sharing feelings and coping skills in a nonjudgmental atmosphere

 - An opportunity to talk and share with other caregivers who are going through or have gone through the same experience

 - A place to learn coping skills, saving you much trial and error

 - Encouragement to maintain personal emotional, physical and spiritual health